History of Elizabeth II in Timeline

 1994: State Visit to Russia

-December 1995: Divorce Suggestion
+December 1995: Divorce Suggestion to Charles and Diana

-August 1997: Diana's Death and Public Reaction
+August 1997: Diana's Death and Family Reaction

-October 1997: State Visit to India
+October 1997: State Visit to India and Jallianwala Bagh

 1997: Death of Diana, Princess of Wales

-November 1999: Australian Monarchy Referendum
+November 1999: Australian monarchy referendum

 1999: Opening of Welsh and Scottish Legislatures

-2000: Christmas Message 2000
+2000: Christmas Message of 2000

 2002: Golden Jubilee

-2003: Lawsuit against Daily Mirror
+2003: Lawsuit Against Daily Mirror

 October 2006: Missed Emirates Stadium Opening